Kehillah-Engineering-Arts/Webcam-Server/README.md

 - &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; > Has since been moved to its own branch<sup>2</sup>

 ### Footnotes:
-1: Not all listed files need to be understood by all students
+1: Vital to finish before motion install script can be tested
 2: 'depreciated' branch holds all the old files of the project, which were previously stored haphazardly in a folder on 'master'